wisdom2608/Kustomize/simplifiednotes.md

 Sometimes this is good enough to say let us just apply the entire folder and that folder becomes our package, or chart, etc.

+For some people, this is good enough is you don't need any kind of complicate templating, and parameter injection, you can just take a whole folder and deploy your infrastructure.

 ```bash
 kubectl apply -f K8s/manifests
 ```